janet-lang/janet/doc/Loop.md

 A very common and essential operation in all programming is looping.
 Most languages support looping of some kind, either with explicit loops or recursion.
-Janet supports both recursion and a primitve `while` loop.
+Janet supports both recursion and a primitive `while` loop.
 While recursion is useful in many cases, sometimes is more convenient to use a explicit loop to iterate over a collection like an array.

 ## An Example - Iterating a Range

-Supose you want to calculate the sum of the first 10 natural numbers 0 through 9.
+Suppose you want to calculate the sum of the first 10 natural numbers 0 through 9.
 There are many ways to carry out this explicit calculation even with taking shortcuts.
 A succinct way in janet is